International Braille Chess Association

+The International Braille Chess Association (IBCA) is an organisation for blind and vision-impaired (VI) chess players.
+The IBCA is a International Chess Federation-affiliated chess organisation as well as a part of the International Blind Sports Federation.

+The IBCA hosts two major competitions: the Blind Chess Olympiad and the Blind World Chess Championship.

+History

-The International Braille Chess Association (IBCA) is an organization for blind and visually impaired chess players.
-The IBCA is a FIDE-affiliated chess organization as well as a part of the International Blind Sports Federation.
-The International Braille Chess Association originated informally in 1951 with the organization (by Reginald Walter Bonham) of the first international correspondence chess tournament for blind players; the tournament included 20 players representing 10 countries.
-It first organized an over-the-board tournament in 1958, with representatives from seven countries.
+The International Braille Chess Association originated informally in 1951 with the organisation (by Reginald Walter Bonham (1906–1984)) of the first international correspondence chess tournament for blind players; the tournament included 20 players representing 10 countries.
+It first organised an over-the-board tournament in 1958, with representatives from seven countries.
+IBCA became affiliated with FIDE in 1964.

 Today, it has grown to encompass over 75 member nations around the world.
-The IBCA hosts two major competitions: the Blind Chess Olympiad and the Blind World Chess Championship.